-The following are activities that provide an opportunity for houses of worship and law enforcement that do not have the planning time to host one of the core activities proposed in this toolkit.
+The following are activities that provide an opportunity for faith-based organizations and law enforcement that do not have the planning time to host one of the core activities proposed in this toolkit.
 Many of these activities can also be combined into a single event.
 Please feel free to reach out to our team at info@faithandblue.org if you are unsure about whether you may have the time and bandwidth to organize one of the core activities - we will help in discussing what is involved.
 And regardless of whether you do a quick activity, a core activity, or an idea you create on your own, your participation in National Faith & Blue Weekend in a way that makes sense for your community and your capacity is most important.

-Quick Activity A: Sending Greetings (and/or Outreach Circuit)
+Quick Activity A: Sending Greetings (and/or Prayer Circuit)

 In this activity, law enforcement officers and/or command staff attend a worship ceremony in person or virtually to provide words of greeting.
-If virtually, a recording can be made and shared with one or multiple houses of worship.
+If virtually, a recording can be made and shared with one or multiple faith-based organizations.
 If in person, delegates from the law enforcement agency can be sent.
 The remarks do not need to be long - just offering thoughts by law enforcement about how officers are working to engage with the community, particularly during the contemporary discourse on policing and social justice.
-If you are with a house of worship, your clergy can record messages with their thoughts on supporting and engaging with law enforcement, which can then be shared with law enforcement.
+If you are with a faith-based organization, your clergy can record messages with their thoughts on supporting and engaging with law enforcement, which can then be shared with law enforcement.

-For the outreach circuit, clergy members or law enforcement officers can identify a few sites to visit to receive or give words of healing.
-Alternatively, a police chaplain and members of the clergy can offer words at key locations in the city, for example at a courthouse, park, or hospital.
+For the prayer circuit, clergy members or law enforcement officers can identify a few sites to visit to receive or give prayers.
+Alternatively, a police chaplain and members of the clergy can pray at key locations in the city, for example at a courthouse, park, or hospital.